-Easy and festive, this Snow Capped Cranberry Bundt Cake is light and moist, filled with cranberries and warm spices.
+Easy and festive, this cranberry bundt cake is light and moist, filled with cranberries and warm spices.
+It’s topped with a thick white glaze, for a festive snow-capped-mountain look.

-And speaking of the cake, the tart, fresh cranberries combine with a lovely light cake, with a generous splash of vanilla and a sprinkling of warm, Winter spices.
+This lovely cranberry bundt cake combines tart, cranberries with a lovely light cake, with a generous splash of vanilla and a sprinkling of warm, Winter spices.
 Lightly sweet, this cake would be at home on the Brunch table or for a dessert.

-- When it comes to the cranberries for this cake, you can use fresh or frozen.
-If you can’t get your hands on either of those, dried cranberries would work, though it would result in an overall sweeter cake.
+Cranberries – you can use either fresh or frozen cranberries for this cake.
+For frozen cranberries, use from frozen and allow a bit extra baking time.
+If you can’t find cranberries, dried cranberries would work, though it would result in an overall sweeter cake.

 - Feel free to tweak the spicing in this cake to your tastes.
 I’m not a cardamom lover myself, but if you are, I think a pinch would be lovely in this cake.
 I went with cinnamon, ginger and nutmeg, but allspice would work nicely, too.
 I feel like you don’t want to add too much spice though, as it seems to work nicely as just warm background notes, rather than front and centre.
 Your call though :)